If you want to save money on ink, consider buying an HP printer and using the HP Instant Ink Program. Read on to learn more.

 HP Instant Ink Program Overview

 HP has created several printers that communicate with HP headquarters which automatically tells them when your ink is running low, sends you an extra, extra large ink refill cartridge at no cost, supplies a prepaid envelope for you to mail back your old cartridges to be recycled, without you having to do a thing.
 You simply pay a low monthly subscription cost, which can be canceled anytime.

 But, here are some more details about how it works:

 1. Buy an HP Instant Ink Eligible Printer

-In order to use this service you have to have an HP printer that is on the following list (click on the blue underlined ones for more details about those printers):
+In order to use this service you have to have an HP printer that is on the following list:

 If you don’t have one on this list, you really should consider buying an HP Instant Ink Ready printer.
-The price point range from about $50 on the low end to over $200 on the high end.
-And the savings on ink will more than make up for the cost of buying a new printer.
+The price point ranges from about $50 on the low end to over $200 on the high end.
+And the savings on ink will more than makeup for the cost of buying a new printer.

 2. Select an Instant Ink Plan